populse/populse_mia/docs/source/documentation/documentation.rst

 Operating mode
 --------------

 Populse_MIA has two operating modes:

-  * User mode
+  * Clinical mode
-      * When creating a project, more default tags are stored in the database
+      * When creating a project, more default tags are stored in the database (ex.
+Age, Sex, Pathologie, etc.)
       * Process library disabled (no pipeline creation)

   * Research mode
-      * When creating a project, MIA default tags are stored in the database
+      * When creating a project, Mia's default tags are stored in the database
       * Process library enabled

-To modify it, go to the software preferences (File > MIA preferences) and disable/enable “User mode”.
+To modify it, go to the software preferences (File > MIA preferences) and disable/enable “Clinical mode”.